turkin501/Event-Microservices/README.md

-# Event-Microservices
+# Python-Microservices
-simple python microservices
+The microservices consist of 2 services: a Flask service and a Django service, communicate through Rabbitmq.